JoannaLXY/15618-FinalProject/README.md

 ### How we are doing with respect to the goals
-We plan to implement three versions of barnes-hut algorithm: sequential, parallel with OpenMP and parallel with CUDA.
+We plan to implement three versions of barnes-hut algorithm: sequential, parallel with OpenMP and parallel with MPI.
 We have finished the implementation of the sequential version and are still working on the openMP version.
 We believe we can produce all the deliverables we have written in our proposal.

 ### The new list of the goals is:
 Continue on openMP implementation

-Finish CUDA implementation
+Finish MPI implementation

 Finish poster